quixio/quix-cli/docs/Reference/local/pipeline/update.md

     ```text
     ! 'quix.yaml' has no changes
     ```

-??? danger "Manual Intervention Needed"
-    If there are warnings and manual intervention is needed:

-    ```text
-    ✗ Deployment demo-data-source can't be updated because variable 'my-new-variable' is required and it has no value
-    ✓ 'quix.yaml' is updated
-    ✗ Some deployments have warnings.
-Please, update 'quix.yaml' manually and try again
-    ```

-    If you encounter a warning about a required variable, such as `my-new-variable`, it indicates that the pipeline cannot be updated because a necessary value is missing.
-You must manually edit the `quix.yaml` file to provide the missing value.

 In this case, a new variable `my-new-variable` has been added, and it is required without a default value.
 The relevant section in the `quix.yaml` file might look like this: